IronKnight888/Interactive-Crowd-Game/README.md

 # Interactive Crowd Game (Ping Pong)
 This repository is the first implementation of our interactive game (Ping-Pong in this case) for large audiences.
 The game was featured during an assembly at our school and it received a lot of good feedback.
 Over a 1,000 people participated in the game with two sides competing against each other: left and right.

+A version with more frequent updates can be found at: https://github.com/artavasdes/Interactive-Crowd-Ping-Pong

 It would be very much appreciated if you tell us about how you used this project at vartanyildiz@gmail.com or vedicpatel@gmail.com

 Link to Video: https://www.youtube.com/watch?v=OcLmcevJgVQ